meschac38700/resuming-reactjs/README.md

 - [x] Possibility to add an expense transaction
 - [ ] Validation of the transaction form to avoid invalid data format
 - [ ] Add pagination system on the history section
-- [ ] Add animation transition when a transaction has been added
+- [x] Add animate adding new line in the history section
 - [x] Add drag drop on history section to allow reordering each line
 - [ ] Add right to overdraft to allow user to expense more than his balance.